-There are no Proposed Project effects on channel stability because most of the reaches are transport-dominated (i.e., few response reaches), and channels are resistant to further change.
+There are no proposed Project effects on channel stability because most of the reaches are transport-dominated (i.e., few response reaches), and channels are resistant to further change.
 The majority of stream reaches affected by the Project are stable transport reaches where the capacity of the channel to move sediment is greater than the amount of sediment entering the channel.
 Bedrock and boulder control on much of the bed and banks limit the lateral or vertical movement of the stream channels.
+There are likely local, short channel segments where there are small and localized depositional features that respond the changes in sediment supply and hydrology, but overall changes in coarse sediment storage or planform are unlikely (McBain and Trush 2004).

 YCWA does not propose any changes to the Project or its operations that would have a significant effect on overall channel stability or the nature of the transport reaches.
-YCWA's proposed Conditions GS2 and GS3 would reduce the storage and character of the sediments impounded in the diversion pools and would result in an increase in mobile sediment downstream.
+YCWA's proposed Condition GS2 would reduce the storage and character of the sediments impounded in the diversion pools and would result in an increase in mobile sediment downstream.
 This added sediment could create localized deposits, which the channel could then adjust to by possibly moving into, through, and around the deposits.
-These site-specific channel-shifts in response to added sediment supply would be considered beneficial, though whether they are long-term would be assessed with monitoring (YCWA's proposed Condition GS4).
+These site-specific channel-shifts in response to added sediment supply would be considered beneficial.